Professional Photography Degree

 Aspen, a hub of international photography and pop culture, is nearby.
 It's also home to world-class skiing, snowboarding and the Winter X Games.
 If you're interested in winter sport photography, or just playing in the snow, this is the place to be.

-Beautiful scenery, a happening photography scene, not to mention epic skiing and outdoor adventure — there could hardly be a better location.
+Beautiful scenery, a happening photography scene, not to mention epic skiing and outdoor adventure — there could hardly be a better location to earn a photography degree.
 Come get inspired!

 Hands-on Professional Photography Training